drmohundro/drmohundro.github.io/_posts/2014-10-04-finding-text-in-files-revisited.markdown

 Find-String jQuery *.js --context 0,3
 {% endhighlight %}

+If you have access to PowerShell 5, I've got `Find-String` up on the [PowerShell Gallery](https://www.powershellgallery.com/packages/Find-String/).
+You can install it by running `Install-Module Find-String`.

-To install, I'd first install [PsGet](http://psget.net/) and then you can just run `Install-Module Find-String`.
+If you're not yet on PowerShell 5, try installing [PsGet](http://psget.net/) and then you can just run `Install-Module Find-String`.

 ## The New Players